Adidas Business Model in the AI Era

 Adidas excels in the sportswear industry by offering innovative and high-performance products.
 With a focus on style, they combine fashion trends with sports functionality.
-Operating through a global supply chain and retail network, they generate revenue from product sales, licensing, and e-commerce.
+Operating through a global supply chain — as explored in how AI is restructuring the traditional value chain — and retail network, they generate revenue from product sales, licensing, and e-commerce.
 Their customer segments include athletes, active lifestyle consumers, and fashion-conscious individuals.

 Value Proposition: